mikolmogorov/Ragout/docs/USAGE.md

 There are two pre-defined scales: "small" and "large".
 We recommend "small" for relatively small genomes (bacterial) and large otherwise (mammalian).
 If the parameter is not set, it is automatically inferred based on input genomes size (recommended).
+You may also use custom set of block sizes, for example:

+    .blocks = 50000,5000

 ### Reference genome in draft form

 Ragout can use an incomplete assembly (contigs/scaffolds) as a reference.
-In such a case you should specify that the reference is in draft from by setting the corresponding parameter in the recipe file.
+In this case you should set the corresponding parameter in the recipe file as shown above.

 ### Naming reference

-Output scaffolds will be named according to a homology to one of the input references (naming reference).
+Output scaffolds will be named according to homology to one of the input references (naming reference).
 This reference can be set with the corresponding recipe parameter, otherwise it will be chosen as the closest reference in the phylogenetic tree.

-The naming pattern is as follows.
+The naming rule is as follows.
 If a scaffold is homologous to a single reference chromosome "A", it will be named as "chr_A".
 If there are multiple homologous chromosomes, for example "A" and "B" (in case of chromosomal fusion), it will be named "chr_A_B".
 If there are multiple